JoshuaVandaele/Lua-Utilities-Snippets/README.md

 * `operator`
 Operators, can always be useful
 * `morse`
-A table with char to morsein it
+A table with char for morse in it
 * `chars`
 a string with all chars, used for  `string.encode.b64(str)`
 * `mix`